ussfranck/ussfranck/README.md

 =======================================================================================================================================

 #### # WE • ARE • SOFTWARE ENGINEER...
 We do this, not because it's easy, but because we want to make it easy.
-Incoming

 * 👀 Maybe looking for a SDE position in UK • US for the 11/2025.
 * 🖥️ Technologies: TS → Rust → Dart.